Finite-time Convergent Gossiping: Introduction

-Gossip protocols have become canonical solutions in modern distributed computer systems for their simplicity and scalability \cite{Eugster: 2003,Jelasity: 2005,Shah: 2008}.
-For a network of nodes without central coordinator, gossip protocols provide an information spread mechanism in which nodes communicate pairwise along with some deterministic or randomized pair-selection algorithm \cite{Demers: 1987}.
-Formally, a gossip protocol consists of two parts \cite{Kempe: 2004}: an underlying algorithm determining pairwise node interactions for point-to-point communication, and an interaction rule built on top of the algorithm determining the information for exchange and the way nodes update their internal states.
-Gossip-based protocols have even been adopted to provide distributed solutions in the areas of optimization, control, signal processing, and machine learning \cite{Nedic: 2010,Bullo: 2012,Moura: 2010,Rabbat: 2013}.
+Gossip protocols have become canonical solutions in modern distributed computer systems for their simplicity and scalability \cite{Eugster2003,Jelasity2005,Shah2008}.
+For a network of nodes without central coordinator, gossip protocols provide an information spread mechanism in which nodes communicate pairwise along with some deterministic or randomized pair-selection algorithm \cite{Demers1987}.
+Formally, a gossip protocol consists of two parts \cite{Kempe2004}: an underlying algorithm determining pairwise node interactions for point-to-point communication, and an interaction rule built on top of the algorithm determining the information for exchange and the way nodes update their internal states.
+Gossip-based protocols have been adopted to provide distributed solutions in the areas of optimization, control, signal processing, and machine learning \cite{Nedic2010,Bullo 2012,Moura2010,Rabbat2013}, { and recently have even been generalized to quantum information processing leading to the development of quantum gossiping algorithms \cite{Mazzarella2013a,Mazzarella2013b}.}